mapillary/mapillary_tools/README.md

 ### `sample_video`

 `sample_video` tool will sample a video into images and insert `capture time` to the image EXIF.
 Capture time is calculated based on the `video start time` and sampling interval.
-Video start time can be either be extracted from the video metadata or passed as an argument `--video_start_time` (milliseconds since UNIX epoch).
+Video start time can either be extracted from the video metadata or passed as an argument `--video_start_time` (milliseconds since UNIX epoch).

 #### Examples